 $ \\Conversely, if $\theta$ is a degree map on $B$, then $B=\underset{i\in\bN}\bigcup \lB_i$, where $\lB_i=\{a\in B:\theta(a)\leqslant i\}$.
 It is easy to check that $\{\lB_i\}_{i\in\bN}$ is a proper $\bN$-filtration of $B$.

-\begin{defn} \emph {Let $R$ be a ring and $B=R[X_1,\dots,X_n]$.
-A real valued degree map $\theta$ on $B$ is said to be a {\it weighted degree map} on $B$, if, for any $p\in B$, where $M(p)$ is the set of all monomials occurring in the expression of $p$. }
+\begin{defn} \emph {Let $R$ be a ring and $B=R^{[n]}$.
+A real-valued degree map $\theta$ on $B$ is said to be a {\it weighted degree map} on $B$, if for any $p\in B$, where $M(p)$ is the set of all monomials occurring in the expression of $p$. }

 \emph{If $M'(p):=\{m\in M(p):\theta(m)=\theta(p)\}$, then we will denote $\sum \limits_{m\in{M'(P)}} m$ by by $\widetilde{p}$.
 For an ideal $I$ of $B$, $\widetilde{I}$ will denote the ideal of $B$ generated by $\{\widetilde{p}:p\in I\}$. } \end{defn}